jay3332/DankRipoffRemastered/guide/equip.md

 ## Limits

-- You may only eqiup up to three pets at a time.
+- You may only equip up to three pets at a time.
   - This limit will be upgradable in the future.
 - You are limited to 5 *pet swaps* per *2 hours*.
   - Equipping or unequipping a pet counts as *0.5 pet swaps*.